 The best way is to look for reliable partners in countries or regions where your product is in high demand.
 For example, Mondelez International, the owner of Oreos and Cadbury, partnered with ChannelSight for an opportunity to sell their products in 25 new markets by linking over 130 online retail websites.

-3. Omnichannel shopping ia new norm
+3. Omnichannel shopping is a new norm

 As the line between the physical and digital environment vanishes, using several channels will become more widespread among customers.
 73% of customers already use several channels to make purchases.